MinervaRose/amphora-stamps-ml/README.md

 ## 🧠 What I Did

-- Explored the frequency of stamp types and provinces through **visualizations**
+- Performed exploratory data analysis (EDA) using reusable, well-documented functions
-- Mapped amphora stamp discoveries across the Roman Empire
+- Visualized amphora stamp frequency and mapped geographic distribution
-- Trained a **Random Forest classifier** to predict the Roman province based on location
+- Trained a modular, reusable Random Forest model to predict province from coordinates
-- Evaluated model accuracy and explored **edge case predictions**
+- Applied the DRY (Don't Repeat Yourself) principle using functions with clear docstrings
+- Explored and interpreted **unexpected model behavior**, using domain knowledge and critical thinking

 ---